EDUCATION

 Step 1: Define your student personas

-The first step is to establish who your key student personas are, i.e. the people who are likely to apply and enrol in a program at your college.
+The first step is to establish who your key student personas are, i.e. the people who are likely to apply and enroll in a program at your college.

 There’s no strict template to follow, but you could aim to include the following information in each student persona:

-• relevant demographic details (location, education background, age)
+• Relevant demographic details (location, educational background, age)

 Following an analysis of an extensive student survey, The Parthenon Group created segments based on what people hoped to achieve following their bachelor’s degree.